Magic System

 Cost: increasing warp phenomena

-Compatible Schools: summon aberration plus 5 random schools (roll at chargen or when touched)
+Compatible Schools: summonning (aberration only) plus 5 random schools (roll at chargen or when touched)

 Pri: 3